 My primary aim in this paper is to examine the Literal Assimilation Thesis.
 This theory is mistaken in many ways, but it has two glaring flaws that have not sufficiently been probed by commentators.

 F1.
-The first flaw is that Aristotle so concentrates on the (i.e., one and only) thing that a subject supposedly sees that he apparently does not notice that in fact many things can be seen at the same time.
+The first flaw is that Aristotle so concentrates on the (i.e., the one and only) thing that a subject supposedly sees that he apparently does not notice that in fact she usually sees many things at the same time.
 Thus, he fails to appreciate the central importance of visually registering the spatially arrayed places that differentiate multiple objects of vision.

 F1 was largely corrected by Kepler, whose explication of the ocular lens and retinal image was swiftly adopted in scientific and philosophical discussions of vision.
 Today, Aristotelian scholars seem to take Kepler’s innovation so much for granted that they fail to notice the problem in Aristotle.